Harry says ‘mission continues’ after phone hacking claim against Mirror settled

 “I believe in the positive change it will bring for all of us.
 It is the very reason why I started this, and why I will continue to see it through to the end.”

+After Mr Justice Fancourt’s judgment in December about the extent of unlawful information gathering at Mirror group titles, Mr Morgan criticised the duke, describing him as “a guy who’s repeatedly trashed his family in public for hundreds of millions of dollars, even as two of its most senior and respected members were dying – his grandparents”.

+The broadcaster added: “He also says he’s on a mission to reform the media, when it’s become clear his real mission, along with his wife, is to destroy the British monarchy.”

-The announcement comes after Harry withdrew his High Court libel claim against the publisher of the Mail on Sunday last month.
+Friday’s announcement of the settlement comes after Harry withdrew his High Court libel claim against the publisher of the Mail on Sunday last month.

 He sued Associated Newspapers Limited (ANL) over a February 2022 article about his legal challenge against the Home Office following a decision to change his publicly funded security arrangements when visiting the UK.